 Frequently Asked Questions About the First Day of Class in College

 It's normal to feel nervous on your first day of college.
 Just know that you're not alone.
-Many incoming students feel this way, but these nerves should gradually dissolve as you learn your schedule and meet other new students.
+Many incoming students feel this way, but these nerves should gradually dissolve as you learn your schedule and meet other students.

 Not necessarily.
 Textbooks usually don't come into play until a few days into the semester, so you shouldn't be in trouble if you don't have them on day one.
-Also, you may decide to drop or switch a class — buying or renting textbooks before you commit to your schedule could prove costly.
+Also, you may decide to drop or switch a class -- buying or renting textbooks before you commit to your schedule could prove costly.

-In smaller classrooms, many professors take time on the first day of class to introduce themselves and provide time for students to introduce themselves as well.
-In a larger class, you can go up to the professor after class to meet them and say hello to students around you.
+In smaller classes and seminars, many professors take time on the first day of class to introduce themselves and provide time for students to introduce themselves as well.
+You may be asked to state your name, your major, where you're from, and other basic information about yourself.